-(1) - Mr. Eddy Willingham, Trion Building Inspector reported that no ongoing, nor planned infrastructure development or improvements are in process within the immediate vicinity of the subject site.
+- (1) Mr. Eddy Willingham, Trion Building Inspector reported that no ongoing, nor planned infrastructure development or improvements are in process within the immediate vicinity of the subject site.
 In addition, he reported on the status of current and upcoming permitted multi-family rental development within Trion.
-Contact Number: (706) 734-7641.

-(2) - Ms Nancy Dove, of the Athens GA-DCA Office made available the number of Section 8 Housing Choice Vouchers being used within Chattooga County.
-At the time of the survey, the Georgia DCA regional office stated that 12 vouchers held by elderly and non elderly households were under contract within Chattooga County.
+Contact Number: (706) 734-7641. - (2) Mr Anton Shaw, Director of Policy & Administration, Atlanta GA-DCA Office, made available the number of Section 8 Housing Choice Vouchers being used within Chattooga County.
+At the time of the survey, it was reported that 12 vouchers held by elderly and non elderly households were under contract within Chattooga County.
 In addition, it was reported that presently there are 16 applicants on the waiting list.
 The list is presently closed.
-Contact Number: (706) 369-5636.

-(3) - Mr. Jason Winters, the (Sole) Chattooga County Commissioner was interviewed.
+Contact Number: (404) 982-3569. - (3) Mr. Jason Winters, the (Sole) Chattooga County Commissioner was interviewed.
 He stated that Chattooga County is need of additional elderly apartment housing the targets both the low and moderate income range of the market, as well as the non income restriction segment of elderly households.
 In addition, he believes that: (1) many younger households need help in finding alternative housing for elder parents/relatives, and (2) local seniors selling homes to get into a LIHTC elderly development would free up much needed starter homes for sale to younger working class households and families in the area.
-Contact Number: (706) 857-0700.

-(4) - Ms. Susan Broom, manager of the Goldleaf Apartments (USDA-RD Elderly) in Trion stated that Goldleaf would not be negatively impacted by the introduction of the proposed development.
+Contact Number: (706) 857-0700. - (4) Ms. Susan Broom, manager of the Goldleaf Apartments (USDA-RD Elderly) in Trion stated that Goldleaf would not be negatively impacted by the introduction of the proposed development.
 It was reported that Goldleaf was typically 99% occupied and maintains a waiting list.
-Contact Number: (706) 734-7834.

-(5) - Ms. Cyndi Walker, manager of the Saratoga Court LIHTC elderly apartments in Summerville stated that Saratoga Court would not be negatively impacted by the introduction of the proposed subject development in Trion.
+Contact Number: (706) 734-7834. - (5) Ms. Cyndi Walker, manager of the Saratoga Court LIHTC elderly apartments in Summerville stated that Saratoga Court would not be negatively impacted by the introduction of the proposed subject development in Trion.
 It was reported that Saratoga Court was typically 99% occupied and maintains a waiting list.
-At the time of the survey, the property was 100% occupied and had 23-applicants on the waiting list.
+At the time of the survey, the property was 100% occupied and had 21-applicants on the waiting list.
 It was reported that 2BR units are in greatest demand.
-Contact Number: (706) 857-1507.

-(6) - Mr. Larry Stansell, the Mayor of Trion was interviewed.
+Contact Number: (706) 857-1507. - (6) Mr. Larry Stansell, the Mayor of Trion was interviewed.
 He stated that the town was "100% committed" to the proposed development.
 In addition, he stated that there is a great need for affordable apartment housing serving the local senior population.
 In particular housing that is professionally managed.
 Contact Number: (706) 734-2332.

+SECTION K

-CONCLUSIONS & RECOMMENDATION A sproposed in Section B of this study, it is of the opinion of the analyst, based on the findings in the market study that The Breakers Apartments (a proposed LIHTC/Market Rate property) targeting the elderly population age 55 and over should proceed forward with the development process.
+CONCLUSIONS & RECOMMENDATION

+s proposed in Section B of this study, it is of the opinion of the analyst, based on the findings in the market study that The Breakers Apartments (a proposed LIHTC/Market Rate property) targeting the elderly population age 55 and over should proceed forward with the development process.